 - Model strong, inclusive practice.

-- Be a source of advice and support for staff on meeting the needs of children in care.
+- Be a source of advice and support for staff.
+They should help them meet the needs of children in care

 - Take lead responsibly in school for the development and oversight of each child’s Termly Personal Education Plan (TPEP).
-Make sure quality assurance standards, including deadlines for submission, are consistently met.
+Make sure quality assurance standards, including deadlines for submission are met.

-- Ensure each child has a voice in their learning plans and is represented in wider focus groups across the school.
+- Make sure each child has a voice in their learning plans.
+They should be represented in wider focus groups across the school.

 - Be the school's central point of contact for other key professionals and external agencies involved.

-- Ensure there are agreed protocols in place for communication with other key professionals.
+- Make sure there are agreed protocols in place for communication with other key professionals.

-- Build strong, supportive, reciprocal relationships with carers and birth parents (where appropriate) to support educational engagement.
+- Build strong, supportive relationships with carers and birth parents where they can.
+They should support the child's engagement.

-In addition, you're required to report annually to the governing body of the school on the outcomes for children in care and previously looked after children.
+You're required to report to the governing body of the school every year.
+You'll tell them the outcomes for children in care and previously looked after children.